For 30 years, I have been vegetarian and mostly vegan. I've learned to create tasty vegan recipes to appeal to my family of seven.

 Blueberries are full of antioxidants.
 Antioxidants protect against free radicals and DNA damage.
-Among other things, antioxidants can help protect against skin aging, Alzheimer's, reduce inflammation, maintain sexual function, prevent hardening of the arteries, and reduce many other health risks.
+Among other things, antioxidants can help protect against skin aging and Alzheimer's, reduce inflammation, maintain sexual function, prevent the hardening of the arteries, and reduce many other health risks.
 Generally, the deeper-colored fruit offers greater antioxidant protection.
 Berries have the greatest antioxidant powers, except for certain spices.

 - 2 bananas, ripe, organic

 - 1 1/2 cups milk, non-dairy

 - 2 tablespoons flour